 Background

-Observations of ocean surface winds are vital for marine navigation, predicting hurricanes and other oceanic storms, and science and modeling of the ocean-atmosphere interface.
-The Satellite Needs Working Group (SNWG)-2022 assessment found that providing gridded, harmonized winds near the ocean surface would help support the needs of several agencies.
+Observations of ocean surface winds are vital for marine navigation, for predicting hurricanes and other oceanic storms, and for scientific analysis and modeling of the ocean-atmosphere interface.
+They are also of increasing importance for offshore wind energy applications.
+The Satellite Needs Working Group (SNWG) 2022 assessment found that providing gridded, harmonized wind measurements near the ocean surface would support the needs of several agencies.

-The Multisensor Worldwide Ocean Winds (MWOW) products will enable a new harmonized wind retrieval product suite combining wind retrievals from a variety of different satellite-based wind-observing instruments:
+This solution will enable a new harmonized wind retrieval product suite combining wind retrievals from a variety of different instruments to generate gridded wind speed data every 6 hours:

-- passive microwave radiometers (Compact Ocean Wind Vector Radiometer (COWVR), Global Precipitation Measurement (GPM) Microwave Imagery (GMI), Soil Moisture Active Passive (SMAP), Special Sensor Microwave Imager/Sounders (SSMISs), Advanced Microwave Scanning Radiometer (AMSR)-2/3) to generate gridded wind speed data every ~6 hours
+- Passive microwave radiometers: Compact Ocean Wind Vector Radiometer (COWVR), Global Precipitation Measurement (GPM) Microwave Imagery (GMI), Soil Moisture Active Passive (SMAP), Special Sensor Microwave Imager/Sounders (SSMISs), Advanced Microwave Scanning Radiometer (AMSR) 2/3

 Status: In Development